Kermit the Frog puppeteer said he was fired for trying to collaborate

 “My goal was always to try to serve what was best for the Muppets.
 It always has been.
 That’s sort of the filter I put everything through.
 So that’s where I was headed, and I gave notes, but nobody was yelling and screaming,” Whitmire said.

-The actor said every email was an attempt to collaborate with the creative team, and that the Muppets cannot function without feedback.
+Whitmire said every time he sent feedback, it was an attempt to collaborate with the creative team and protect the integrity of the characters.

+After his firing, Whitmire went back over old emails he sent, trying to understand how they could have been interpreted as unacceptable.
+He said he wishes executives would have told him they were unhappy with his behavior prior to his termination.

+"I don’t know why they didn’t give me an ultimatum, and say, ‘Look, this is a problem, we feel that this is a problem, and if you keep doing this we’re going to get rid of you,’" he said.

 Related: Kermit Actor Turned Character Into ‘Bitter Victim,’ Jim Henson’s Daughter Says